 Should You Choose an SI or VS Diamond?

-Choosing between an SI versus VS diamond involves understanding how inclusions determine its price and performance, whether it’s for an engagement ring or another piece of jewelry.
+Choosing between an SI versus VS diamond involves understanding how inclusions impact price and performance.

 Here are some tips to help you decide.